 An ecological assessment of the site has been undertaken by suitably qualified consultants and was to appropriate standards.
-Greater Manchester Ecology Unit recommend a condition requiring a demolition method statement that should include specific actions to be taken to avoid any possible harm to bats during demolition.
+No ecological issues have been identified, however, Greater Manchester Ecology Unit recommend a condition requiring a demolition method statement that should include specific actions to be taken to avoid any possible harm to bats during demolition.